oxinabox/Kaldi-Notes/fst-example/index.md

 `symbol integer`

  - `symbol` is a symbol from the alphabet being maps
- - `integer` is a unique positive integer (that is to say each integer only apears once in this file).
+ - `integer` is a unique positive integer (that is to say each integer only appears once in this file).

 ### Binary FST/FSA: `.fst`, `.fsa`
 This is the binary representation of the finite state transducer/acceptor.
-It is produceced from the textual representation and symbol tables using `fstcompile`.
+It is produced from the textual representation and symbol tables using `fstcompile`.

 ### Graph of FST/FSA: `.dot`
-It is a [Graph Description Language File](http://en.wikipedia.org/wiki/DOT_%28graph_description_language%29), producted by `fstdraw`.
+It is a [Graph Description Language File](http://en.wikipedia.org/wiki/DOT_%28graph_description_language%29), produced by `fstdraw`.
 Piping in through `dot` can convert it into another more common format.
-Eg: `cat example.dot | dot -Tsvg > example.svg` will convert `example.dot` to a SVG file.
+E.g.: `cat example.dot | dot -Tsvg > example.svg` will convert `example.dot` to a SVG file.
 This is often done directly from the line that calls `fstdraw`.

-##OpenFST componants
+##OpenFST components
-OpenFST is made up of several different commandline applications.
+OpenFST is made up of several different command line applications.
 The three most used in kaldi are details briefly below:

 ###Common convention

-####Input and Output
+###Input and Output
 OpenFST commands which take a single input and produce a single output (such as `fstdraw` and `fstcompile`) have the basic usage of